RYAN M. TRAVIA, M.ED.

 Associate Dean of Students for Wellness

 Ryan Travia joined Babson College in March 2015 as Associate Dean of Students for Wellness.
 In this new role for the College, Ryan leads the division of Student Affairs in the development of a holistic approach to ensuring student health and safety, personal development, and overall well-being.
-Ryan provides leadership and strategic direction for a comprehensive portfolio that includes health services, counseling services, health promotion, substance abuse prevention, and sexual assault prevention and response services.
-Ryan serves as a senior on-call dean, responding to student and campus crises and facilitating follow-up, as necessary, with a variety of on and off-campus partners.
+Ryan provides leadership and strategic direction for a comprehensive portfolio that includes health services, counseling services, health promotion, alcohol & other drug services, and sexual assault prevention & response services.
+Ryan also serves as chair of the Campus Assessment, Response, & Evaluation (CARE) Team, and is a senior on-call dean, responding to student and campus crises and facilitating follow-up, as necessary, with a variety of on and off-campus partners.

 Prior to joining the Babson community, Ryan served as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University since 2005.
 In this capacity, Ryan provided vision and leadership for the development, implementation and evaluation of a comprehensive substance abuse prevention program focused on education, intervention, policy development, and coordination with treatment providers.
 As the first substance abuse prevention specialist in University history, Ryan’s leadership saw the implementation of a multitude of programs that promote safer practices among students and monitored the effectiveness of University protocol regarding alcohol and other drug abuse.
 Among Ryan’s many accomplishments at Harvard was the creation of a nationally-recognized, award-winning peer education program, the Drug & Alcohol Peer Advisors (DAPA).
 Ryan also held a dual appointment as founding director of Harvard’s Department of Health Promotion & Education.
 In this role, Ryan oversaw the Office of Sexual Assault Prevention & Response, Health Education, and coordinated a multidisciplinary team of health professionals from medicine, nursing, nutrition, mental health, and wellness in support of an integrated and holistic approach to health and wellness.
 Prior to his position at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.

 Ryan holds a Bachelors degree in Human Development and Elementary Education/Moderate Special Needs and a Masters in Educational Administration, both from Boston College.
-Keeping student involvement central to his efforts, Ryan volunteers as the Region I Consultant for the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education, a university and community based non-profit organization focused on health and safety issues.
+Keeping student involvement central to his efforts, Ryan volunteers as the Region I Consultant for the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education.
 In this capacity, Ryan serves as a national resource and advisor on issues related to student health and peer education, and coordinates activities among affiliates throughout New England colleges and universities.
-He also serves on the board of directors for the New England College Health Association (NECHA), a regional affiliate of the American College Health Association, currently as President of the Association.
+He also serves on the board of directors for the New England College Health Association (NECHA), a regional affiliate of the American College Health Association.
 Ryan has provided extensive expert consultation to institutions of higher education, independent schools, and other organizations on issues pertaining to substance abuse prevention, health promotion, and peer education.

 Associate Dean of Students for Wellness